Coyote magazine - Authors

 Theatre of the Oppressed and Youth –with Gavan Titley (Issue 1)

-Rilke MAHIEU
+Rilke Mahieu

 Rilke is a staff member at JINT, the National Agency for Erasmus+ Youth and the European Solidarity Corps in Flanders.
 She holds a Master in Political Sciences, and a PhD in Social Sciences.
 As a knowledge manager, she is passionate about bridging gaps between practice, research and policies.
 Youth work has offered her many things: a group of friends, competencies, self-confidence, warm memories and even a life partner - father of their two children.